eNeRGy164/blog/src/posts/2009-03-09-working-with-urls-in-sharepoint.md

 ## URL concatenation

 Ever did `web.ServerRelativeUrl + "/something"` and found out it did work nicely except it start doing something really weird on your root web?
-On the `rootweb` the relative URL is `/`, and this results in the URL `//something` which on its own turn gets translated to `http://something`, and that URL doesn't exist (most of the time).
+On the `rootweb` the relative URL is `/`, and this results in the URL `//something` which on its own turn gets translated to `http://something`, and that URL does not exist (most of the time).

-When working with file system locations, you should always use `Path.Combine()` instead of concatenating path's yourself.
+When working with file system locations, you should always use `Path.Combine()` instead of concatenating paths yourself.
 But there is no `Uri.Combine().`

 You could write an extension method.
 But the SharePoint team made it easier.